 What Is Bridging A Subwoofer?

-A bridged amplifier refers to the combining two of the amplifier’s four channels into one or two-channel amp with half the ohms.
-The technique has become very popular among many car owners because it allows amplifiers to send out more power for the mono signal to the subwoofer or speakers.
+Two of the amplifier’s four channels are combined into one or two channels with half the ohms.
+This is called a “bridged amplifier.”
+The method is very popular among car drivers because it lets amplifiers send more power to the subwoofer or speakers for a mono signal.

 What Happens If You Bridge Non-bridgeable Amplifiers?